silicium14/peertube_index/README.md

 ```

 ## TODO
+- Simplify infrastructure code with docker compose?
+- Expose both web frontend behind digest authentication
+- HTTP Digest authentication for web frontend with a reverse proxy
+- Rename InstanceAPI to InstanceScanner in filenames
 - Use Hackney instead of httpc (waiting for https://github.com/PSPDFKit-labs/bypass/issues/75)
 - Figure why httpc truncates response in some cases or change http client
 - respect `/robots.txt`?